-RECOMMENDATION: That City Council approve the attached Resolution (Attachment 1) establishing the City's 2016 Voluntary Rent Guidelines at a percentage of not more than 5% where the tenant pays utilities and not more than 7% where the owner pays utilities, as recommended by the Landlord-Tenant Relations Board.
+RECOMMENDATION: That City Council approve the attached Resolution (Attachment 1) establishing the City's 2017 Voluntary Rent Guidelines for maximum rent increases at a percentage of not more than 5% where the tenant pays utilities and not more than 7% where the owner pays utilities, as recommended by the Landlord-Tenant Relations Board.
 This would maintain the percentages recommended by the current guidelines.